ArielMAJ/DataStructures/README.md

 ## Folder structure

-### C01: Mastering Data Structures & Algorithms using C and C++ (Udemy course)

-### C02: Data Structures & Algorithms, Level-up for Coding Interviews (Udemy course)

-### C03: Data Structures and Algorithms Specialization (Coursera)
+### C0X

+These folders contain what I wrote while studying a given course or group of related courses in data structures.

 # Have fun!

 Feel free to use, explore and suggest things through issues/PRs.
+Just make sure to write your own code as well when doing courses, that's the only way you'll learn!

 MIT License.